Skip to content

 3. KV‑cache memory becomes the new bottleneck

-Long latent traces do not expand the token sequence, but they do enlarge the key/value cache: every extra iteration stores another set of 64‑bit vectors.
+Long latent traces keep the token sequence constant.
+They still enlarge the key/value cache: every extra iteration stores another set of 64‑bit vectors.
 Recent work on SQuat (Wang et al. (2025)) shows that even with aggressive INT‑2 quantisation the cache can dominate peak GPU memory when models “think” for dozens of steps.
 Compression helps but introduces accuracy/latency trade‑offs that are not yet well understood.

 4. Knowing when to stop is still heuristic